katajakasa/audiostash/README.md

 1. Copy sec/settings-dist.py to settings.py.
 2. Change settings to suit yourself.
-3. Install dependencies (see above).
+3. Set up a virtualenv and install dependencies (see above).
 4. ```python scand.py``` to scan your files to database.
 After scan is done, close with CTRL+C.
 5. ```python audiostash.py``` to run the server.
 Feel free to proxy with nginx or others.
 6. Connect with browser to your server to the port you defined in settings.py.
 7. Enjoy!

+For proxying with nxing, there is a skeleton config file in deploy/audiostasn.nginx For autostarting with systemd, there are service files in deploy/audiostash-scand.service and deploy/audiostash-webui.service.

 License
 -------